Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Stella/README.md

 ## Usage Notes

-Stella only displays via the PS2 VGA cable, NOT via the normal A/V cable.
+As noted above: Stella only displays via the PS2 VGA cable, NOT via the normal A/V cable.